xueannafang/hsp_toolkit_prototype/HSP_SolventPredictor/solv_pred_readme.md

 The fourth to seventh line are the original target HSP, which in this case is D = 18.0, P = 1.4, H = 2.0

-The next section is set up of statistical perturbation applied on the target HSP.
+The next section is the set up of statistical perturbation applied on the target HSP.

 In this case, we used the default setting (t, std) = (50, 0.1), meaning that the calculation was carried out for 50 times, with each time a different Gaussian random variable with standard deviation equals to 0.1 applied to each element of the original target HSP.